geoffswc/IDLPublicDatasets/README.md

 For a full review of this process including steps for creating and querying a BigQuery dataset, please see the video on the CLE page.

-This presentation will cover:
+This presentation will cover how to:

 1. Find and query public datasets using BigQuery (no payment enabled account required)
 2. Upload query a dataset using BigQuery
 3. Use Vertex AI Natural Language features in BigQuery to predict document sentiment and classification.
 4. Create a Cloud Function to automate transcription and annotation
+5. Analyze and parse annotation and transcript information in Google Cloud Intelligence JSON output
-5. Process JSON results and create a pandas dataframe and CSV File
+6. Process JSON results and create a pandas dataframe and CSV File
-6. Estimate Costs
+7. Estimate Costs
-7. Discuss payment options for university researchers.
+8. Discuss payment options for university researchers.

 (video will be posted after presentation)